JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 echo "##teamcity[setParameter name='DockerImageName' value='MyApp:${TAG}']"
 ```

-If this configuration's name is "ConfigA", builds executed further down the build chain can access the image name as `dep.ConfigA.DockerImageName`:
+If this configuration's ID is "ConfigA", builds executed further down the build chain can access the image name as `dep.ConfigA.DockerImageName`:

 ```Shell
 docker run -d your.registry/%\dep.ConfigA.DockerImageName%